alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-04-23-rspec-testing-a-simple-ruby-script.md

 ~~~

 ## The spec helper
-To begin with we create a simple spec helper file in spec/spec_helper.rb:
+To begin with I create a simple spec helper file in spec/spec_helper.rb:

 ~~~ ruby
 RSpec.configure do |config|